Yvand/terraform-azurerm-sharepoint/README.md

 # terraform-azurerm-sharepoint

 This module is the Terraform version of [this public ARM template](https://azure.microsoft.com/en-us/resources/templates/sharepoint-adfs/).
-It creates a DC, a SQL Server 2022, and from 1 to 5 server(s) hosting a SharePoint Subscription / 2019 / 2016 farm with an extensive configuration, including trusted authentication, user profiles with personal sites, an OAuth trust (using a certificate), a dedicated IIS site for hosting high-trust add-ins, etc...
+Using [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/), it creates a DC, a SQL Server 2022, and from 1 to 5 server(s) hosting a SharePoint Subscription / 2019 / 2016 farm with an extensive configuration, including trusted authentication, user profiles with personal sites, an OAuth trust (using a certificate), a dedicated IIS site for hosting high-trust add-ins, etc...
 The latest version of key softwares (including Fiddler, vscode, np++, 7zip, ULS Viewer) is installed.
 SharePoint machines have additional fine-tuning to make them immediately usable (remote administration tools, custom policies for Edge and Chrome, shortcuts, etc...).